Launch Recite Me assistive technology myaccountMyAccount login image

 If you or an adult in your household suffers from a severe and permanent impairment to intelligence and social function (for example Alzheimer’s disease) you may be able to reduce your Council Tax bill by 25%, 50% or 100% depending on how many other adults live in the property.

 We will need to contact the GP of the person suffering from the impairment for confirmation of their condition.
-They also need to be entitled to one of the following benefits:
+They also need to be in receipt of one of the following benefits:

 If the applicant was in receipt of one of the above benefits but is no longer entitled because they have reached the qualifying age for State Pension Credit, they may still meet the qualifying benefit criteria.